Aujixa/LLM-CreativeTuner/README.md

 # LLM-CreativeTuner
-A series of experiments investigating the potential of reinforcement learning algorithms to improve creative text generation in large language models.
+Exploring the potential of reinforcement learning algorithms to refine and enhance LLMs' creative writing abilities.

 ## Citations